-The licensee must complete a post event compliance form, if any incidents occurred before or during your licensed electronic raffle event, as outlined in the electronic raffle notification matrix that is also mentioned in Step 6.
+The licensee must complete a Post Event Compliance Form, if any incidents occurred before or during your licenced electronic raffle event, as outlined in the Electronic Raffle Notification Matrix that is also mentioned in Step 5.

 The licensee must provide the licensing authority with a financial report outlining the results of the raffle on the prescribed form: